Revolt of Rajab Ali: Defeat

-Finally, on 9 January 1858, Rajab Ali Khan fought his last battle against British forces at Malgram in Karimganj.
+Finally, on 9 January 1858, Rajab Ali Khan fought his last battle against British forces at Malegarh in Karimganj.
 His forces had crossed the hills near the Kachari Kingdom and took up position at Sabashpur near Mohanpur Tea Garden.
 The British forces were notified of this through the local zamindars and launched a surprise attack led by Lieutenant Ross.
 Rajab Ali Khan fought with a small number of his troops but was defeated in the face of heavy casualties.
 70 sepoys were killed in the battle and many more were injured.
 Along with Rajab Ali Khan, three or four survived by the end of the battle.
 In the face of continued pursuit by British forces, they went into hiding hid in the deep hilly forests near Manipur.
 The final report of the British forces said that they could not be found.
 Havildar Rajab Ali Khan's life came to an end in the public eye.